African Fat-Tailed Gecko Care Page

 Overhead lamps are the most natural and beneficial method of providing heat for your African fat-tailed gecko.
 There are several recommended options for heating your enclosure:

 Halogen flood (not “spot”) bulbs are particularly excellent because they produce lots of Infrared A and B, which are the same wavelengths of heat produced by the sun.
-These wavelengths penetrate deep into your snake's body, providing a more efficient form of heating and reducing the amount of time your snake needs to bask.
+These wavelengths penetrate deep into your gecko's body, providing a more efficient form of heating and reducing the amount of time your gecko needs to bask.

 DHP's produce lots of Infrared-B and a small amount of Infrared-A, making them the best alternative to a halogen heat bulb.
 These bulbs do not emit light, so they can be safely used day or night.
 If you need a lightless heat source, a DHP is a great option.